03 Jul 2025

 The journal is published six times a year, in partnership with Cambridge University Press.
 Antiquity is owned by the Antiquity Trust, a registered charity, with the editorial office based in the Department of Archaeology at Durham University, UK.
 We welcome formal submissions from archaeologists based in universities, museums, and cultural heritage organisations around the world; we particularly encourage the submission of manuscripts by ECRs and by scholars based in under-represented regions.
 We also welcome informal enquiries about the suitability of topics and suggestions for special sections.

-For the 2024 Festival of Archaeology Antiquity have made a number of their articles free to access.
-Follow the links below to discover some of the latest archaeological research from the UK and around the world.
+For the 2025 Festival of Archaeology Antiquity have made a number of their articles free to access.
+Follow the links below to discover some of the most-read archaeological research from around the world.

 Related topics